DivyambariBK/Samsung-riscv/README.md

 **Outcome:**
 Task 2 enhanced knowledge of RISC-V by providing practical experience in compiling, executing, and debugging programs at an instruction level.
 This provided a practical understanding of the RISC-V architecture by exploring program execution and debugging at the instruction level.
 It enhanced familiarity with tools like the `spike` simulator for running and analyzing RISC-V binaries.
 The debugging process demonstrated how high-level code translates into machine instructions and allowed for step-by-step verification of program behavior.
-Additionally, the task highlighted the impact of compiler optimizations on instruction flow and performance.
-This hands-on experience strengthened foundational knowledge of RISC-V ISA and improved debugging skills for low-level programming.